mko88/prometheus-metric-mock-server/README.md

 simulate prometheus metrics and be scraped by a prometheus server.

 By default, the `prometheus_metric_mock_server_up` metric is provided.
-You can be removed with the `/remove` endpoint.
+It can be removed with the `DELETE /metrics` endpoint.
 ## Requirements
 The application is written on python 3.8 and uses flask 3.0.3 bit it will probably work just fine with different versions.